 Social proof is very effective.

-4. Tell them what happens next
+4. Tell them what happens next.

-5. Form design matters
+5. Form design matters.

 6. Single column, please

-7. Try a Mad Libs style form
+7. Try a Mad Libs–style form.

-8. Communicate errors clearly
+8. Communicate errors clearly.

-9. Don’t be picky
+9. Don’t be picky.

-If you need the data in a specific format, make it clear, or better yet have it converted by a script.
-You can also design the interface in a way they don’t have a choice.
-In the case of dates for example, you can have them choose it from a calendar.
+Better yet, convert form data with a script.
+You can also design the interface to removal all choice.
+In the case of dates, for example, you can have them choose it from a calendar.

 10. Don’t ask for the password twice